Opposition surge: Overview

 The phase angle is defined as the angle between the observer, the observed object and the source of light.
 In the case of the Solar System, the light source is the Sun, and the observer is generally on Earth.
 At zero phase angle, the Sun is directly behind the observer and the object is directly ahead, fully illuminated.

-As the phase angle of an object lit by the Sun decreases, the object's brightness rapidly increases.
-This is mainly due to the increased area lit, but is also partly due to the intrinsic brightness of the part that is sunlit.
-This is affected by such factors as the angle at which light reflected from the object is observed.
-For this reason, a full moon is more than twice as bright as the moon at first or third quarter, even though the visible area illuminated appears to be exactly twice as large.
+As the phase angle of an object lit by the Sun decreases, the object's luminous intensity increases.
+This is partly due to the increased area lit, but is also partly due to the intrinsic brightness (the luminance) of the part that is sunlit.
+This is affected by the illuminance of the surface, which is strongest right under the sun and goes to zero at the parts of the object that face at right angle to the sun.
+But the luminance is also affected by the angle at which light reflected from the object is observed.
+For this reason, moonlight at full moon is much more than at first or third quarter, even though the visible area illuminated is only twice as large.